ketozhang/astroSQL/README.md

-# astroSQL - Simple Database Tools for Python
+# astroSQL

-Simple Python API to access existing or create astronomy MySQL database.
+SQL database introspection and methods in Python for existing astronomy databases.

 ## Features